Are you interested in the feeding habits of the ball python?

 Any time you go to handle the ball python, just for regular handling, you will run the risk of being bitten as they are associating hands with food.

-Frozen mice are not as appealing to your ball python, as they are going to be much more interested in live prey.
+Frozen mice are not as appealing to your ball python, as they will be much more interested in live prey.

-Again, this is a much more natural option for them, but given some training and conditioning, your snake can become accustomed to pre-killed mice.
+Again, this is a much more natural option for them, but your snake can become accustomed to pre-killed mice given some training and conditioning.

 Why Isn’t My Ball Python Eating